 Provided free of charge, our project fosters responsible attitude to other living beings (dogs, people), encourages positive personal development and provides youths with chances to gain a range of key skills relevant to life in the community.

-Underpinned by over 50 years successful provision of Therapeutic Care; Glebe House provides an emotionally secure and monitored environment, which supports adolescent males who have displayed harmful sexual behaviours.
+Underpinned by over 50 years successful provision of outstanding Therapeutic Care; Glebe House provides an emotionally secure and monitored environment, which supports adolescent males who have displayed harmful sexual behaviours.

 We provide a specialist Residential Treatment Service that offers a programme between two and three years; integrating psychoanalytic, person-centred and cognitive-behavioural approaches.
 These approaches are embedded in a Therapeutic Community model based on Rapoport’s four cornerstones of: Democracy, Communalism, Tolerance and Reality Confrontation.